jakeryderv/ml-market/writeup.md

 ### Why This Problem Matters

 Traditional finance assumes markets are efficient, making returns unpredictable.
-However, **volatility clustering**the tendency for volatile periods to persistis a well-documented phenomenon that can be exploited.
+However, **volatility clustering**—the tendency for volatile periods to persist—is a well-documented phenomenon that can be exploited.
 This project tests whether ML models can:
 - Capture volatility clustering better than classical methods (GARCH)
 - Produce well-calibrated uncertainty estimates
 - Generalize to out-of-sample data